 - Is it primarily inorganic? (mining, metal processing, sand) → Use APAM.

-- Is it for drinking water? → Use APAM with NSF certification.
+- Is it for regulated water? → Use APAM with regulated-use document review.

 - Still unsure? → Run a jar test with both types at 2-5 ppm and compare settling rate and supernatant clarity.